aalaprana995/Adversarial-Example-Deep-Learning/README.md

 ## Fast Gradient Sign Method

 ## Intution
-- A simple linear model can be described as transpose(W) * x, where W is the weight matrix and x is the input.
+- A simple linear model can be described as (W)T * x, where W is the weight matrix and x is the input.
 - The input is made up of many features, and the precision of any given particular feature is limited.
 - Now let’s add a small noise η, such that η < ϵ (ϵ is smaller than the precision of the features) to every feature of x.
 We can call this new input x̄.
-So,
 ```
 x̄ = x + η
 ```
-We can write the dot product between the weight matrix and x̄ as
+We can write the dot product between the weight matrix W and x̄ as
 ```
-transpose(W) * x̄ = transpose(W) * x + transpose(W) * η
+(W)T * x̄ = (W)T * x + (W)T * η
 ```
-- This means that the activation of the network increases by transpose(W) * η.
-The increase in activation can be maximised by assigning η = sign(W).
+- This means that the activation of the network increases by (W)T * η.
 - Such small changes in activation can grow linearly with the increase in dimensions.
 Hence, for high-dimensional problems, we can make small changes to the input that can add up to one big change to the output.
 Thus, even a smaller model is vulnerable to adversarial examples, provided the input is high dimensional.
+### Fast Gradient Sign Method
+The idea behind FGSM is surprisingly simple: we do opposite of the typical gradient descent in order to maximize the loss, since confusing the model is the end goal of adversarial attack.
+Therefore, we consider x, the model’s input, to be a trainable parameter.
+Then, we add the gradient to its original input variable to create a perturbation.
+Mathematically, this can be expressed as follows: η=ϵ⋅sign(∇xJ(w,x,y)) where J represents the cost function.
+Then, we can create an adversarial example via x~=x+ϵ⋅sign(∇xJ(w,x,y))

+This is the crux of the fast gradient sign method: we use the sign of the gradient, multiply it by some small value, and add that perturbation to the original input to create an adversarial example.

+One way to look at this is in terms of first-order approximation.
+Recall that f(x~)≃f(x)+(x~−x)⊤∇xf(x)

+In this context, we can consider f to be the cost function J

+, which then turns into
+J(w,x~)=J(x,w)+(x~−x)⊤∇xJ(w,x)

+Then, the goal of an adversarial attack is to maximize the second term in the addition.
+Since there is an infinity norm constraint on the perturbation, namely
+∥x~−x∥∞≤ϵ

+with some thinking we can convince ourselves that the perturbed example that maximizes the loss function is given by x~=x+ϵ⋅sign(∇xJ(w,x,y))